sjm-steffann/dhcpkit/docs/man/ipv6-dhcpd.rst

     increase output verbosity.
 This option can be provided up to five times to increase the verbosity level.
 If the :mod:`colorlog` package is installed logging will be in colour.

+.. option:: -p PIDFILE, --pidfile PIDFILE

+    save the server's PID to this file

 Security